ctx42/blog/content/post/gtm-2-core-affirm/index.md

 ## Closing Thoughts
 This post marks the first real step into coding my Go Testing Module.
 Starting with `core` and `affirm` packages solves the chicken-and-egg problem, giving me a foothold to write readable tests for the bigger features ahead - like the `assert` package, mocking, and golden files.
 It’s not glamorous, but it’s foundational, and I’m excited to see it take shape.
 In the next post, I’ll dive into how I plan to test the `affirm` package, ensuring it’s a solid stepping stone before we expand it further.

-I’d love for you to check out the progress on Go Testing Module - head over to the project's [GitHub](https://github.com/ctx42/testing) to see the code and documentation in action.
+I’d love for you to check out the progress on Go Testing Module - head over to the project's [GitHub repository](https://github.com/ctx42/testing) to see the code and documentation in action.
 Feedback is always appreciated, whether it’s a suggestion, a bug report, or just your thoughts on the approach.
 Open an issue on GitHub or drop a message on [X](https://x.com/context42).